lgigip/F1-Strategy-Decision-Engine/README.md

 Under the degradation-uncertainty model, the deterministic single optimum of lap 35 robustly broadens into a decision window of approximately laps 32–38.
 ________________________________________
-3. Dataset and Preprocessing
+## 3. Dataset and Preprocessing
 Race timing data is accessed using the FastF1 Python package, where lap times are converted from FastF1 timedeltas into seconds.
-This analysis does not require telemetry; the model operates on lap-level timing and tyre information.
+This analysis does not require telemetry; the model operates on lap-level timing and tyre information.\
 For normal race-pace analysis, a lap is retained only when:
-•	IsAccurate == True
+•	IsAccurate == True \
-•	TrackStatus == "1"
+•	TrackStatus == "1" \
-•	no pit-in time is recorded
+•	no pit-in time is recorded \
-•	no pit-out time is recorded
+•	no pit-out time is recorded \
-•	a valid lap time is available
+•	a valid lap time is available \
 For cross-driver Hard-tyre modelling, only fresh Hard stints containing at least 8 clean laps are considered.
 Drivers require at least two usable Hard stints so that tyre age and race progression can be distinguished more reliably.
 ________________________________________
 ## 4. Tyre Degradation Model